dmaynard/website/content/pages/me.md

 I am a computer scientist recently retired from a fascinating career of riding the leading edge wave of several computer revolutions in Silicon Valley.

-I graduated from UC Berkeley with a BA in Computer Science in 1969, thee second year that degree was offered at Berkeley.
+I graduated from UC Berkeley with a BA in Computer Science in 1969, only the second year that degree was offered at Berkeley.
- I have had a wonderful career as a software engineer and manager in Silicon Valley.
+ I have had a wonderful career as a software engineer, a software artist  and an engineering manager in Silicon Valley.
 I have been in the right places at the right times to watch and participate in the computer revolutions.
 I have had the opportunity to work in some truly remarkable organizations with some some amazingly talented and visionary people.
-I am creating this blog in order to record some of my experiences during this journey, and as my journey of continued learning and discovery continues through retirement.
+I am creating this blog in order to record some of my experiences during this journey, and as my journey of learning and discovery continues through retirement.

 I plan to record in this blog some of the Silicon Valley history I have witnessed, and tell stories about some of the incredible computer programmers I have met.
 I will also share some of my amateur photography.